Can a “great” criminal defense lawyer really make a difference?

 The cost of a budget attorney or self-representation in a criminal case will far exceed the cost of hiring a great defense attorney.

-Every person is constitutionally entitled to the help of an attorney from the initiation of a criminal investigation through the trial and even in the appeal process.
-If you think about it, what else are you constitutionally entitled to have?
+Every person is constitutionally entitled to the help of a great defense attorney from the initiation of a criminal investigation through the trial and even in the appeal process.
+What else are you constitutionally entitled to have if you think about it?
 Not much.
 The founders of the United States recognized that the only way the criminal justice system works fairly is if every person, wealthy to less fortunate, is represented by competent counsel.
+Hiring a great defense attorney might be one of your most important decisions.
+It’s essential that you have someone who will honestly do whatever it takes to achieve the best possible result and who treats you compassionately and with respect.

-Despite the constitutional recognition of the importance of a Michigan criminal defense lawyer, many people may feel that they can proceed on their own or that a lawyer “makes them look guilty.”
-The criminal justice system is complex, and there are a vast array of thousands of court rules, rules of evidence, and legal precedent that can be used to help you through the process, or if you are not aware of the rules, cause your case to take a tragic turn for the worst.
-Police, prosecutors, judges, and other government officials do not have your best interests at heart.
-A good defense attorney’s sole duty is to zealously, passionately and fearlessly represent you and secure the best potential outcome.
+Despite the constitutional recognition of the importance of a Michigan criminal defense lawyer, many people may feel that they can proceed with hiring a low-cost, general practice lawyer or a court-appointed attorney.
+The criminal justice system is complex, and there are complex court rules, rules of evidence, and legal precedents that can help you through the process.
+If you or your lawyer are unaware of the rules and how to take advantage of them, an error can cause your case to take a tragic turn for the worst.
+Police, prosecutors, judges, and other government officials are not concerned with your best interests.
+A good defense attorney’s sole duty is to zealously, passionately, and fearlessly represent you and secure the best potential outcome.

 A Criminal Defense Attorney Can Help Protect You in Court

-Walking in court with a great lawyer puts prosecutors and judges on notice that the defendant is serious about his case, that he will not be taken advantage of, and that he is not going to settle for anything less than an extraordinary resolution to the case…maybe even a dismissal.
-Even a decent criminal defense attorney will force the prosecutor and judge to follow the rules.
+Walking in court with a great lawyer puts prosecutors and judges on notice that the defendant is serious about their case, will not be taken advantage of, and will not settle for anything less than an extraordinary resolution, maybe even a dismissal.
+Even a halfway decent criminal defense attorney will force the prosecutor and judge to follow the rules.
 When an unrepresented defendant comes into court, prosecutors and judges frequently take advantage of the situation, fail to advise the defendant of rules and laws that can be helpful, and sentence the defendant to unnecessary and inappropriate fines, costs, probation conditions, and even jail or prison.
+Hiring a great defense lawyer sends a clear message that you are serious about your life, will not be rail-roaded, and will not settle for a mediocre resolution to your case.

-Most people do not know all the ways the best Michigan criminal defense attorneys can help their clients.
+Most people do not know how the best Michigan criminal defense attorneys can help their clients.
 Although there are some cases where the best possible resolution may be a decreased sentence or plea bargain to a lower charge, this is generally the minimum way the lawyer can impact a case.
+The indisputable fact is that hiring a great defense attorney can be your first step to turning the tables in your favor.

 The Benefits of Having an Experienced Criminal Defense Attorney in Your Corner

-For example, a defense attorney may be able to get you:
+For example, hiring a great defense attorney may be able to get you the following:

 - No jail time whatsoever